 Cook County properties are reassessed every three years as part of the Triennial Reassessment.
 The proposed assessment property owners receive this month as part of that process will be reflected in 2019 Second Installment tax bills, payable August 1, 2020.
 Here’s what we know:

 - The Cook County Assessor’s Office anticipates mailing out assessment notices to Evanston property owners on March 15.

 - There may be significant adjustments to the proposed 2019 assessed value of your property and thus the amount of property taxes you will owe for the 2019 tax year, payable in 2020.

-- Should you wish to appeal the assessed value of your property, you will have 30 days from the date on your notice to appeal to the Cook County Assessor’s Office.
+- Should you wish to appeal the assessed value of your property, you must do so by April 15.
 This can be done online, by mail, or in person at the Cook County Assessor’s Office.

 The City’s Property Tax Assessment Review Office can assist Evanston property owners with filing property tax assessment appeals.
 To take advantage of this free service, you must make an appointment by calling or texting 847-448-4311 after receiving your assessment letter.
-You can also sign an appeal authorization form in lieu of visiting the office; a sign-up link will be available at cityofevanston.org by March 15.
+You can also sign an appeal authorization form in lieu of visiting the office.

 Property owners should also check to make sure they’re receiving all the exemptions they qualify for, as this will help reduce tax bill amounts.
 The Cook County Assessor is still accepting applications for 2018 Homeowner, Senior, Senior Freeze, Disabled Persons and Disabled Veterans Exemptions.